What is the 1098-T form?

 Student’s taxpayer identification number box: The student’s social security number or individual taxpayer identification number is printed in this box.
 If the student did not provide a SSN, there will be no SSN reported.

 Student’s name and address box: The student’s name and address are printed in this box.

-- Box 1: This box will include the total amount of payments received for qualified tuition and related expenses from all sources during the calendar year.
+- Box 1: This box will include the total amount of payments received for qualified tuition and related expenses (see list below) from all sources during the calendar year.
 The amount reported is the total amount of payments received less any reimbursements or refunds made during the calendar year that relate to the payments received for qualified tuition and related expenses during the same calendar year.

 - Box 2: Blank

 - Box 3: Blank